cecann10/covid-impact-car-accidents/README.md

 #### Methods for analysis and modeling:
-For classification modeling, Logistic Regression, Decision Tree, and Random Forest models were all tested and compared.
+For classification modeling, Logistic Regression, XGBoost, and Random Forest models were all tested and compared.

 'Dummies' were created for categorical data were needed and data was scaled for Logistic Regression modeling.
 Common methods were used for address imbalance of the classes (undersampling, ADASYN), but utlimately did not improve the model and were therefore not used.

-GridSearch was implmented to optimize parameters for Decision Tree & Random Forest models.
-Thresholds were considered to best meet target metric of recall performance without too great of sacrifice to other metrics of precision, F1 score, and accuracy.

 ## DATA & FILE OVERVIEW